Next Page

 1300 Communication Assistance Services

-SWI uses communication assistance services so reporters who do not speak English can still make reports of abuse, neglect, or exploitation.
+SWI uses communication assistance services for reporters who speak a language other than English to make reports of abuse, neglect, or exploitation.

-1310 Interpretation Service for People who Speak Foreign Languages
+1310 Interpretation Services for People who Speak a Language Other Than English

 SWI uses language interpretation services for callers who speak a language other than English.
 SWI staff access this service, as needed.